zrkae/rusty_enums/README.md

 ```
 IpAddr addr = RUSTY_ENUM_NEW(IpAddr, V4, 192, 168, 1, 0);
 ```
+important: you should ensure that you are passing the exact amount of arguments that the enum kind has data fields here, otherwise expect the unexpected to happen

 You can then switch on it like so
 ```c